Is The World Cup Really Worth Hosting?

 According to the Harvard Business Review, the country’s preparations cost an estimated $11-14 billion dollars, a sizable chunk ($550 million) funding the construction of Brasilia’s Estadio Nacional – rather symbolically, now used as a bus parking lot.
 Put into context, such outgoings, if redirected, could have paid for the country’s annual social welfare bill twice over.
 Of course, comparisons of this kind are immaterial if the investment had given sufficient returns.
-Alas, until now this has not been the case, its economic impact is expected to be, at it’s very, and most unlikely, best around $13 billion, while its lowest estimate stands at a paltry $3 billion.
-The outlook, one can observe, is far from rosy.
+Alas, until now this has not been the case.
+Rather, its economic impact is expected to be at it’s very - and most unlikely - best around $13 billion, while its lowest estimate stands at a paltry $3 billion.

 There are some very basic economic reasons for this shortfall, which, in addition to Brazil’s relative lack of pre-existing infrastructure, diminished from the outset the chances of the country turning a profit.
 The most obvious, and aforementioned, is the cost of sporting infrastructure – stadia do not come cheap.
-Even when constructed, maintenance costs can spiral, especially when, like in Brazil’s case, they cannot be used regularly enough post-tournament to cover the costs of their own upkeep, burning instead a sizable hole in the nation’s coffers.
-This, unfortunately, is also the enduring legacy of the 2010 World Cup in South Africa, where, as explained by Reuters, 9 out of the 10 stadiums built or renovated for the world cup – a process which made up a quarter of the overall budget – are now in the red, with overheads falling on often ‘cash-strapped’ municipalities.
-Such is their financial plight officials have attempted to turn attention to the ‘non-tangible’ benefits the tournament afforded, perhaps not the best consolation for those with pressing social concerns.
-Consequently, both countries have experienced a proliferation of debate, conducted with some stridency, over whether it would have been more humane to have simply invested directly in the respective communities most in need.
+Even when constructed, maintenance costs can spiral, especially when, like in Brazil’s case, they cannot be used regularly enough post-tournament to cover the costs of their own upkeep.
+This, unfortunately, is also the enduring legacy of the 2010 World Cup in South Africa, where, as explained by Reuters, 9 out of the 10 stadiums built or renovated for the tournament – a process which made up a quarter of the overall budget – are now in the red, with overheads falling on often ‘cash-strapped’ municipalities.
+In some areas financial plight has been so severe, guilt-ridden officials have resorted to talking up the ‘non-tangible’ benefits the tournament afforded - not always the best consolation for those without basic social amenities.
+As a result, both Brazil and South Africa have experienced much of debate, conducted with some stridency, as to whether it would have been more humane to have simply invested directly in their respective communities most in need.

 Boost to Tourism?